ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

 (Substitute `plane`, `rover` etc for `copter` as required)

+**Note for Windows users**
+If possible, run the build steps above from a WSL directory, *not* from a directory on your Windows filesystem.
+Building from the Windows filesystem is very slow.

 **Details**

 - Additional detailed information is available in this document: `BUILD.md <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__.